The Quick Verdict

 Specifically, CoHabby works well for:

-• Landlords renting rooms in shared houses who want pre-screened applicants sorted by lifestyle compatibility
+• Landlords renting rooms in shared houses who want stated compatibility context alongside applicant profiles

 • Working professionals who need a quiet, clean housemate and don't have time to sift through 80 anonymous emails